Diabetic neuropathy (DN) is a group of syndromes resulting from the disturbances in nerve function caused by diabetes mellitus1

 Cutting edge concepts and practice

-Alpha lipoic acid (ALA) 600 milligrams per day was found to be most successful antioxidant in clinical trials and has been approved for the treatment of DPN in Europe.
+Alpha lipoic acid (ALA) 600 milligrams per day was found to be the most successful antioxidant in clinical trials and has been approved for the treatment of DPN in Europe.3

-Aldose reductase treatment showed initial promise in the treatment of DPN in several studies; but a Cochrane review of 32 randomized controlled trials, showed no statistical difference between aldose reductase inhibitors and placebo.
+Aldose reductase treatment showed initial promise in the treatment of DPN in several studies; but a Cochrane review of 32 randomized controlled trials showed no statistical difference between aldose reductase inhibitors and placebo.3

-Multiple pre-clinical and clinical studies demonstrate a pathogenic role for inflammation, especially cytokine and chemokine production, which can be playing significant role in development of charcot arthropathy, impaired wound healing in DN.
-Targeting low-grade inflammation via modulation of the IKKβ/NF-κB pathway could interfere with several critical pathways involved in the pathogenesis of DN and of the DN associated pain .
-One review article suggests DN in type 2 DM patients have increased serum TNF-α level than type 2 diabetic patients without peripheral neuropathy and healthy controls.
+Multiple pre-clinical and clinical studies demonstrate a pathogenic role for inflammation, especially cytokine and chemokine production, which can play a significant role in development of charcot arthropathy, and impaired wound healing in DN.
+Targeting low-grade inflammation via modulation of the IKKβ/NF-κB pathway could interfere with several critical pathways involved in the pathogenesis of DN and of the DN associated pain.23 One review article suggests DN in type 2 DM patients have increased serum TNF-α level than type 2 diabetic patients without peripheral neuropathy and healthy controls.24

 The relationship between prediabetes and neuropathy remains unproven, as does the relationship between chronic inflammatory demyelinating polyneuropathy and DN.

 So far there have been no preventive, or disease modifying therapy recognized to prevent the development or progression of diabetic neuropathy.
-Early detection and diagnosis remains the mainstay of treatment.
+Early detection and diagnosis remain the mainstay of treatment.25

 - Wooten K. Clinical features and electrodiagnosis of diabetic peripheral neuropathy in the dysvascular patient.
 Phys Med Rehabil Clin N Am.
 2009;20:657-676.